tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/对象操作_intl_en.md

 <span id = "COMPLETE_MULIT_UPLOAD"></span>
-###  Completing a multipart upload operation
+###  Completing a multipart upload

 #### API description

-This API is used to complete the multipart upload of an entire file.
+This API (Complete Multipart Upload) is used to complete the multipart upload of the entire file.

 #### Method prototype